 - Two-dimensional format includes paintings, photographs, collages, needlework and other decorative wall hangings.

-- There is no minimum or maximum size limit for 2-D submissions; however, the weight of each entry must not exceed 15 lbs.
+- Size and weight of 2-D items must be suitable to hang on hooks and wires.
+There is no minimum or maximum size limit for 2-D submissions; however, the weight of each entry must not exceed 15 lbs.

 - 2-D items must be ready to install with proper hardware such as eyehooks and wire hanger.